 12 Hours Dunedin

-Fuel up for the day at Morning Magpie on Lower Stuart Street to the east of the Octagon.
+Fuel up for the day at Maggies, just east of the Octagon.
 It’s the kind of place that serves ridiculously good coffee, food and organic juices.
-The menu is bursting with colour and flavour and kimchi scrambled eggs with lemon rocket and pickled portabellos, is not to be missed.
-The cabinet features a range of delectable baking like Magpie’s famous cinnamon pinwheel.
+The menu is bursting with colour and flavour; the kimchi scrambled eggs with portobellos is not to be missed.
+The cabinet features a range of delectable baking like their famous cinnamon pinwheel.

 10am: Morning City Stroll